 Why Wealth Management for Women Matters

 There may be many ways in which women have not yet achieved equality with men, but when it comes to wealth creation, they appear to be headed in the right direction.
 Growing numbers of women are now taking on senior and executive roles in business.
-This, combined with increasing amounts of personal wealth for the boomer generation, heralds a new era.
-According to research carried out in the US, women will soon control the majority of household wealth.
+However, wealth management for women remains a minority interest; only 36% of women, according to research by the Centre for Economics and Business Research, work with financial advisors.

 5 Financial Challenges Faced by Women

-The Harpur Wealth Management team has identified 5 challenges which, for the most part, affect the financial lives of women more than men:
+The Harpur Wealth Management team recognises that wealth management for women needs to be tailored in order to take into account the different life journeys they experience.
+We have identified 5 challenges which, for the most part, affect the financial lives of women more than men: